logto-io/connectors/packages/connector-saml/README.md

 ### requestSignatureAlgorithm

-This should be align with signature algorithms of IdP so that Logto can verify the signature of SAML assertion.
-It's value should be either `http://www.w3.org/2000/09/xmldsig#rsa-sha1`, `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256` or `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512` and the default value is `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256`.
+This should be aligned with the signature algorithms of IdP so that Logto can verify the signature of the SAML assertion.
+Its value should be either `http://www.w3.org/2000/09/xmldsig#rsa-sha1`, `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256` or `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512` and the default value is `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256`.

 ### messageSigningOrder